microsoft/azure-pipelines-yaml/design/environment.md

 jobs:
 - deployment:
   environment:
-    name: SmartHotel-Prod
+    name: smarthotel-prod
-    resources:  publicwebsite          #alias for the group, another option is to name this as 'serviceGroup'
+    namespace:  smarthotel-web          #alias for the group, another option is to name this as 'serviceGroup'
   pool:
     name: sh-prod-pool
   steps: